 All of our technicians are licensed and those who have achieved higher training are licensed as "Applicators".
-The license requires ongoing, continuing education and a demonstration of knowledge of pest biology, pesticide safety, rules and regulations, and proper sanitation.
+The license requires ongoing, continuing education and a demonstration of knowledge of pest biology, product safety, rules and regulations, and proper sanitation.

 We will send over a list of things that need to be done prior to treatment (such as taking out the trash).
 Preparing for the treatment insures the best possible outcome and the best value of your money.

 You should avoid any treated areas until it is dry, which is the minimum precaution for virtually all products.